Back to all news

 For an impressive overview of the Isle of Man’s heritage the Manx Museum in Douglas, the Island’s capital, is a great place to start.
 Artefacts and displays explain the Island’s geology and wildlife, taking you on a journey from prehistory to modern times, exploring the Manx Gaelic language, Celtic traditions, Viking invaders, tourism boom of the 1900s and the development of industries through the ages.

-Striking image of Peel with Coastline in background
+Striking image of Peel with Coastline in the background

 Continue to delve into our past by heading west to Peel to discover the story of the Vikings and the Island’s maritime history at the House of Manannan.
 While in Peel you should also check out the impressive medieval Peel Castle, a sprawling fortress which dominates the harbour and surrounding sandy beaches.
 Just around the corner you’ll also find the Leece Museum, which tells the story of the Island’s fishing industry, boating past, the Manx justice system and the Isle of Man’s experiences of the World Wars.